rust-lang/rfcs/text/0000-inline-asm.md

 First we can see that inputs are declared by writing `in` instead of `out`.

-Second one of our operands has a type we haven't seen yet, `imm`.
+Second one of our operands has a type we haven't seen yet, `const`.
-This tells the compiler to expand this argument to an immediate inside the assembly template.
+This tells the compiler to expand this argument to value directly inside the assembly template.
 This is only possible for constants and literals.

 Third we can see that we can specify an argument number, or name as in any format string.